FAQ

 Which languages are supported?

-KeyboardKit supports 75+ locales out of the box, with locale-specific autocomplete, spell checking, and keyboard layouts.
+KeyboardKit supports 75+ locales out of the box, with locale-specific autocomplete, spell checking, callout actions, and keyboard layouts.
 You can also add support for additional languages.

 Is KeyboardKit open source?

 The KeyboardKit SDK is closed source, but freely available from GitHub.
-KeyboardKit Pro, which adds advanced features like autocomplete and more locales, requires a commercial license.
+KeyboardKit Pro, which unlocks pro features, requires a commercial license.

 Can I use KeyboardKit for commercial projects?